-- In year efficiency savings/income generation - F4F efficiency savings/income generation - F4F transformational change - Growing the Business Rate and Council Tax base.
+- In year efficiency savings/income generation - F4F efficiency savings/income generation - F4F transformational change - Growing the Business Rates and Council Tax base.

-The Council closely monitors it's in year position and this is reported on a regular basis to Cabinet and Strategic (Overview and Scrutiny) Committee in the Money Matters Report.
+The Council closely monitors the in-year position and this is reported on a regular basis to Cabinet in the Money Matters reports and Strategic (Overview and Scrutiny) Committee.